softwarewolves/softwarewolves.github.io/game.md

 Technology
 ----------
 The game is played over online chat.
 Players meet in a chatroom where the game takes place.
 The underlying technology used for the Softwarewolves game is [Extensible Messaging and Presence Protocol (XMPP)][1].
-XMPP grew out of *Jabber* and is often referred to by that name.
 Players are XMPP clients, and connect to an XMPP server.
+XMPP enables connecting players written in different languages and technologies.

 But don't worry, you don't need XMPP knownledge to build a bot for softwarewolves.
 We provide basic bot implementations that encapsulate the XMPP-protocol so that you can start with minimal technical hurdles.
 Basic bots are available in the following programming languates:
 - C#